sfwydyc/my-rocketqa/README.md

 ## API
-RocketQA provides two types of models, ERNIE-based dual encoder for answer retrieval and ERNIE-based cross encoder for answer re-ranking.
-For running RocketQA models and building your own QA-system, you can use the following functions.
+RocketQA and our toolkit provide two types of models, ERNIE-based dual encoder for answer retrieval and ERNIE-based cross encoder for answer re-ranking.
+For running RocketQA models and your own checkpoints, you can use the following functions.

 ### Load model